Have you experienced difficulty working with a remote developer?

 - how you envision it as a way to achieve your goals

 When a remote developer understands the role that a project plays in the bigger picture, it will be easier for them to get a clear idea of how to go about it.
-They can make better suggestions about how to design it, what functions it should have, and the like.
+They can make better suggestions about how to design it, what functions it should have, how this will affect page load times, and the like.
 They will see its importance as well, which will help motivate them.

 (2) Encourage Overestimation